uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/steps-to-become-a-teacher/index.md

   </div>

   <p>
     You will then need to take a teaching qualification called initial teacher training (ITT).
 ITT gives you qualified teacher status (QTS).
-You’ll need QTS to teach in a state school in England.
+You will need QTS to work as a teacher in state schools in England.
   </p>

   <p>
     <a href="./if-you-need-to-get-the-right-qualifications#if-you-dont-have-a-degree">If you do not have a degree</a>
   </p>